-Our conversions will replicate the MYOB accounting method, if a change is required then we recommend that you make this change to your MYOB file prior to uploading.
-Otherwise we can provide bookkeeping assistance post conversion.
+Our conversions will replicate the source accounting software accounting method.
+If a change is required then we recommend that you make this change to your file/entity prior to sending to us for conversion.

 Conversion Adjustments to Compensate

-At Jet Convert we have developed a methodology for checking and treating GST tax components when bringing transactions across from MYOB to Xero.
-To compensate for the differences between MYOB and Xero GST treatment, we enter adjusting transactions and lines using our conversion Clearing Accounts during the conversion process.
+At Jet Convert we have developed a methodology for checking and treating GST tax components when bringing transactions across from the source file to Xero.
+To compensate for the differences between the two software platforms, we enter adjusting transactions and lines using our conversion Clearing Accounts during the conversion process.

 If you do a conversion with us transactions should not be added to or removed from these accounts without first checking as this may have impact on Conversion Balances.

-As you can see GST treatments differences between MYOB and Xero can cause data disruption and potential confusion on the part of your client.
+As you can see GST treatments differences between the source accounting software and Xero can cause data disruption and potential confusion on the part of you / your client.

-Our aim is to have the GST data in the best shape possible for your client to work with.
+Our aim is to have the GST data in the best shape possible for you / your client to work with.

-More information on GST treatment differences between MYOB and Xero can be found in our blog post GST Myob Vs Xero and the Reality.
+More information on GST treatment differences between the source software and Xero can be found in our blog post GST MYOB Vs Xero and the Reality.